Zapata/rockstails/README.md

 Technical stuff
 ---------------

-Run on (j)ruby.
+- Run on (J)ruby.
-Build with Sinatra, Haml, Yaml Bootstrap and JQuery.
+- Build with Sinatra, Haml, Yaml Bootstrap and JQuery.
-Cocktail database in Yaml from Difford's website.
+- Cocktail database in Yaml from Difford's website.

 Thanks